sagemath/sagewiki_to_gh-2022-10-10/modabvar.md

 <type 'exceptions.AttributeError'>: 'Newform' object has no attribute '_compute'
 }}}

- * (william) This is completely wrong (the modabvar function on modular symbols assumes it's ambient!):
+ * DONE (william) This is completely wrong (the modabvar function on modular symbols assumes it's ambient!):
 {{{
 sage: m = ModularSymbols(37)[1]
 sage: m.modular_abelian_variety()
 Jacobian of the modular curve associated to the congruence subgroup Gamma0(37) }}}

- * (william) Move functions out of abvar_modsym_factor into abvar and delete that file.
+ * DONE (william) Move functions out of abvar_modsym_factor into abvar and delete that file.

  * (william) Torsion subgroups:
     * Refactor base class